bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 The RC30 is equal to the Nefit Moduline 300 and the RC35 is equal to the Moduline 400.<br>
 The RC20 is likely equal to the Nefit Moduleline 200.<br>
+Although the hardware is identical (if you open up a ModuLine 400 it says 'RC35' on the PCB), the firmware may be a bit different.
+It appears there are slight differences in frametypes.
+However, as more people are using theses sketches this will be resolved over time.<br>
+Furthermore in principle all EMS bus thermostats can be supported.
+So this also includes the Nefit Easy and the new line of ModuLine series 1000, 2000, 3000 etc. For a new thermostat you need to log the data on the bus when you set the temperature on the thermostat and go through the log to find the correct messages.<br>If you have a newer Nefit/Bosch/Buderus EMS thermostat and you would like to help I can give a hand.
+You can contact me via the [Domoticz forum](http://www.domoticz.com/forum/memberlist.php?mode=viewprofile&u=1736).

 **Non supported thermostats**